 Three library locations located in the western, central, and eastern portions of Roseville.

 500,000+ visitors annually to our three locations.

-1 million items on average are checked out by our customers every year.
+1 million+ items on average checked out by our customers every year.

 Interlibrary loan requests available from other library systems for items not found in our collection.

-All three locations have Wi-Fi, public computers, and online databases for research and learning.
+Wi-Fi, public computers, and online databases for research and learning at all three libraries.

-Many different programs for children and adults: summer reading club, Pokémon club, story times and book clubs.
+Many different programs for children and adults: summer reading program, Pokémon club, story times and book clubs.